-Before taking Flagyl
+Before taking this medicine

 a stomach or intestinal disease such as Crohn's disease;

-How should I take Flagyl?
+How should I use Flagyl?

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using Flagyl.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

-Store Flagyl at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.